EoinOKelly/Epic-KFC/server/docs/security/penetration_testing_plan.md

 - Injection-style payloads do not bypass authentication and do not expose database errors.
 - Responses and audit logs do not expose passwords, hashes, tokens, private keys, or plaintext.
 - Audit logs do not store encrypted `wire_payload_json`; authorized message responses intentionally return encrypted `wire_payload_json` to sender/recipient users.
+- Message send and forward create pending blockchain anchors without putting plaintext on chain.
+- Users cannot fetch anchor metadata for messages they cannot access.
+- Blockchain verification checks backend confirmation metadata and does not require FastAPI to contact Sepolia live.
 - Repeated abusive requests return `429 Too Many Requests` with `Retry-After`.
 - Public TLS probe verifies hostname and certificate chain.
 - Dependency scan findings are recorded and remediated or accepted with rationale.